 Not related to the mortgage industry, the investment management industry has an excellent example of how removing financial intermediaries could be great for everybody — opposed to traditional fund managers, an “Index fund.” automatically tracks and invests in the market hence reducing the cost of managing the fund.

 According to SPIVA, index funds not only cost significantly less, but they also out-perform their human-managed counterparts funds.
 The index fund management strategy has been so effective that currently, these funds have increased their size to 34% of the market share.

 An index fund is a perfect example that customers can benefit from other financial services (mainly mortgages) without using financial intermediaries.

-In conclusion, your home mortgage should be in the best interest of yourself, and you want to make sure that your lender does not compensate their officers with the commission.
+In conclusion, your home mortgage should be in the best interest of yourself.
+Furthermore. you want to make sure that your lender does not compensate their mortgage loan officers with the commission.
 Otherwise there is a more than likely chance that the loan officer is not looking out for your best interest, but rather their own.

 At Lendova, we believe in providing affordable mortgage solutions for everyone.
 Please call us today so that we can provide you with a custom-tailored solution.
 Furthermore, please visit our website at www.lendova.com